hstarmans/esp32_hexastorm/readme.md

 # ESP32

 Control a laser scanner build using the [Hexastorm](https://github.com/hstarmans/hexastorm) library with an ESP32.
+The syntax of some parts of Micropython are not the same across platforms, e.g. WLAN interface.
+On other libraries, small changes are required.

 ## Creating a binary
 I follow the procedure described on [esp32](https://github.com/micropython/micropython/tree/master/ports/esp32).